jarellano01/tbd-music-player/README.md

 ####Session Members
-A session member is anyone enjoying the music who is given access to add music videos to the queu
+A session member is anyone enjoying the music who is given access to add music videos to the queue

 Session Admin will provide members with a session login code.

 1. Session Member will navigate to the website and login as a session member with the given session login code
 2. Videos can now be searched for and chosen through the Member Interface
-3. Select a song, fill out the required information, and press submit to add to the queu
+3. Select a song, fill out the required information, and press submit to add to the queue

 ## Contributing